jvansch1/Toasts/doc/production_readme.md

 ###Friends

 I plan to implement friends with a join table on the back end with the columns requested_id, requester_id, accepted.
-The front end will have access to the if of the current users friends in order to determine wether or not another user can be requested or if certain actions are forbidden.
+The front end will have access to the id of each of the current users friends in order to determine wether or not another user can be requested or if certain actions are forbidden.